 What You Receive

-The PowerPoint slides, details on how to deliver the course and reassurance that they will have everything to deliver the course.
+PowerPoint slides, details on how to deliver the course and reassurance that you will have everything you need to deliver the course.

-A range of equipment and the coaching to ensure each learner has the confidence to sign off equipment leaving the course
+A range of equipment and the coaching to ensure each learner has the confidence to sign off equipment having completed the course.

 Continued Customer Relationship